Finger-pointing over dismissal before workplace shooting

 ELKTON, Md. — Officials are pointing fingers over the 2015 dismissal of charges against a man charged two years later in a fatal workplace shooting.

-Authorities say Radee Prince shot five co-workers at a Maryland granite company in 2017, killing three.
+In 2017, authorities say Radee Prince shot five co-workers at a Maryland granite company, killing three.
 A trial is pending in that case, but he’s been sentenced to 40 years in prison for shooting a man in Delaware the same day.

 The News Journal reports the Cecil County Sheriff’s Office says it was prepared for a 2015 trial on weapons and traffic charges Prince faced after a traffic stop, but the state’s attorney’s office dropped them.